TalonFloof/OkamiStation/Okami1041.md

 # TLB Line Layout
 | <sub>63-40</sub><br>PhysicalAddress | <sub>39-32</sub><br>AddrSpaceID | <sub>8-31</sub><br>VirtualAddress | <sub>3-7</sub><br>Size (1&lt;&lt;n) | <sub>2</sub><br>Dirty | <sub>1</sub><br>NonCacheable | <sub>0</sub><br>Valid |
 |-|-|-|-|-|-|-|
-> Note: Size must be a least 8 (which is a 256 byte page), any value less than that will trigger a TLB miss when accessed.
+> Note 1: Size must be a least 8 (which is a 256 byte page), any value less than that will trigger a TLB miss when accessed.
+> Note 2: AddrSpaceIDs can only be positive signed 8-bit numbers, if its negative than the CPU will bypass AddrSpaceID checking (Similar to MIPS's Global Bit).

+> You might notice that TLB Entries don't have a flag for making pages read-only.
+This is because the behavior of the Dirty Flag acts as a form of write-protection; Okami can't write if the dirty flag is cleared.
+However, when it is set, write-access is allowed.